DreamyChloe/MMM-Miku/README.md

 # MMM-Miku

-A MagicMirror² module for displaying Hatsune Miku content with scheduling functionality.
+A MagicMirror² module for displaying Hatsune Miku content to cheer you up.
+(Of course you can also use it as a simple Diashow Viewer...)

 ![Example of MMM-Miku](example.gif)